ltekme/ltekme/blogs/3.Exploring-Lambda-SQS-SNS-ReactJS/README.md

 The idea is great and the project lead thinks it's great as well.
 The only problem is that the 2 people leading the project didn't prepare anything and probably didn't know what they were doing.
 When we pointed out a list of concerns and problems that didn't cross their mind, the project was scrapped in the end.

 But the idea of a content screener is not dead and I now have an excuse to use sqs, sns, apigw, and lambda functions to solve a problem that doesn't exist.
-So here is what I have gone through and learned from building something like this.

 ## Design